 Emerald specializes in galvanizing smaller parts which are usually difficult and often not economical to galvanize in a large kettle.
-We also galvanize light to medium weight parts and anchors, and anchor chain for $1.40 per pound.
+We also galvanize anchors and anchor chain for $1.40 per pound.
 A non-refundable deposit is required for all chain orders.

-Feel free to download the Chain Calculation Excel Sheet at the bottom of this page to figure out how much it may cost for your order, or give us a call.
-We do have a minimum order charge of $145.00.
+You may download the Chain Calculation Excel Sheet at the bottom of this page to figure out how much it may cost for your order, or give us a call.

 Larger fabrications are usually wired or chained up before dipping.
-Our expert employees use cranes to slowly lift them out of our kettle at an angle so that excess zinc runs off.
+Our expert galvanizers use cranes to slowly lift them out of our kettle at an angle so that excess zinc runs off.

 Typical types of producst we galvanize include: